Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Two-sided topological Markov shifts

 Note that the product space $\A^\ZZ$ is not locally compact when $\A$ is infinite.
 When the matrix $A$ has only finitely many nonzero entries on each line and each colum, then $(\Sigma,\sigma)$ is also called a {\it subshift of finite type (on a countable alphabet)} .
-The topological space $\Sigma$ is then locally compact: By diagonal extraction, for all $p \leq q$ in $\ZZ$ and $a_{p},a_{p+1}, \dots, a_{q-1}, a_q$ in $\A$, every cylinder
+The topological space $\Sigma$ is then locally compact: By diagonal extraction, for all $p \leq q$ in $\ZZ$ and $a_{p},a_{p+1}, \dots, a_{q-1}, a_q$ in $\A$, every {\em cylinder} is a compact open subset of $\Sigma$.